ChristianMct/helium-artifacts/README.md

 ### Reproducing the MP-SPDZ baseline results
 This part is aimed at reproducing the MP-SPDZ baseline results.
 Note that this part is time consuming and subject to more randomness that is out of our control.
 The build part takes ~15 minutes on our machine.
 The run part depends on the grid and can be approximated from the result in our paper.
-The default experiment runs all baseline for 2 and 3 parties without repetition.
+The default experiment runs all baseline for 2 and 3 parties without repetition so it should take around an hour to complete.

 1. Build the mpspdz images: `make mpspdz`
 2. (Optional) if the last build fail, `rm -rf mpspdz/deps/MP-SPDZ/deps/SimplestOT_C` and start from 1.